Kurgan stelae: Appearance

 Other obelisks show figures completely naked and usually only their head is covered, and legs are shod.
 Kurgan statues are sitting (frequently females), and standing (mostly males); in both cases the legs are not depicted.
 If the legs are depicted, they are either barefoot, or more often shoed, in high or low boots (bashmaks), sometimes with distinguishable trousers with ornaments.
 Many female kurgan obelisks (and some male) are naked above the belt, but below a belt and dress are visible, sometimes two dresses, one longer underneath, and another on the top, as a semi-'kaftan' or a short furcoat, with appliques and inserts (the ornaments of inserts consist of geometrical lines, double spirals, etc., or even cuirass).
 Others have stripes on the shoulders, many have two stripes (seldom three, or one wide across), plates (apparently, metal) on the breast attached to a belt or, more often, to two belts.
 On the belt sometimes is possible to distinguish a buckle in the middle or thongs hanging from it with sometimes attached bag, a round metal pocket mirror, knife, comb, sometimes also is shown (male statues) a dagger or a straight sword, a bow, a ‘kolchan’ (quiver), a hook, an axe.
 On the neck the men wear a metal band, women wear a necklace of beads or scales, sometimes even 2 or 3 are visible, some have a wide tape or a belt dropping from the necklace, ending with a 4-corner cloth.
 On the hands, wrists and shoulders (especially for nude figures) are bracelets (rings) and cuffs, in the ears, for women and men, are earrings, on the head (forehead) sometimes is an ornamental bandage or a diadem.
 The female braids can not always be distinguished from ribbons or bandages, they also are depicted for men.
 In some cases the male hat undoubtedly represents a small helmet (‘misyurka’), sometimes with crossing metal strips.
 The female headdress is more diverse, like a hat with curved brims, ‘bashlyk’, Kyrgyz (Kazakh) hat, etc.

 The type of the face is not always depicted clearly.
 The vast majority of women join hands on the navel or at the bottom of the stomach, and hold a vessel, frequently cylindrical, like a cup or a glass.
 Sometimes it is so blurred that it can be taken for a folded scarf.
 One male figurine holds a bowl in the left hand, and a sword in the right; and another has hands simply joined, without a bowl, one female figurine holds a ring, some hold a rhyton (drinking horn).

 Destruction

-Several Cuman kurgan stelae from the 9th to 13th centuries BC located at the Ukrainian site of Izium were destroyed by the Russian forces in March and April 2022 when they occupied the area for six months during the 2022 Russian invasion of Ukraine.
+Several Cuman kurgan stelae from the 9th to 13th centuries located at the Ukrainian site of Izium were destroyed by Russian forces in March and April 2022 when they occupied the area for six months during the 2022 Russian invasion of Ukraine.